alan-turing-institute/climate-informatics-2024/register.md

 **Registration now open!**

-<mark>Please visit [The Alan Turing Institute event page](https://www.eventsforce.net/turingevents/frontend/reg/thome.csp?pageID=146256&eventID=358&traceRedir=2) to register for the conference.</mark>
+Please visit [The Alan Turing Institute event page](https://www.eventsforce.net/turingevents/frontend/reg/thome.csp?pageID=146256&eventID=358&traceRedir=2) to register for the conference (see the "Register now" link in the side menu).

 For authors who submitted to the conference, **_please wait until receiving the final notifications about your submission (will be sent by March 14)_**.